 "I invented nothing," he told 400 people attending a1995 seminar that he conducted in Anaheim.
 "I'm not insane, you know.
 Well, maybe a little insane."

-Death Certificate, apparently, is not free of misinformation.
+Even his Death Certificate, apparently, is not free of misinformation.
 His occupation is listed as teacher, his employer the Beverly Hills School District.
 But school district records don't show Castaneda teaching there.
 Also, though he was said to have no family, the death certificate lists a niece, Talia Bey, who is president of Cleargreen Inc., a company that organizes Castaneda seminars on "Tensegrity," a modern version of ancient shaman practices, part yoga, part ergonomic exercises.
 Bey was unavailable for comment.

 Further, the death certificate lists Castaneda as "Nev.
 Married," though he was married from 1960 to 1973 to Margaret Runyan Castaneda, of Charleston, W.Va., who said Castaneda once lied in court, swearing he was the father of her infant son by another man, then helped her raise the boy.